ralphje/django-audit-trail/README.md

 Future Work
 -----------
-* Tracking instance views
+* Tracking instance views by a user
-* Tracking logins and logouts
+* Tracking logins and logouts as an additional option
-* Custom admin views
+* Custom admin views (work has started, but does not what I want it to do yet)
+* Prevent duplicate data saving; we should only store old_value if this was not the previous new_value.